skypilot-org/skypilot/examples/serve_dynamic_spot_k8s/README.md

 Autoscaling node groups on GKE (and other hosted k8s offerings) operate within just one region.
 This can be limiting because:
 1. 📉 **Capacity** - using a single region limits the number of replicas you can deploy because of capacity constraints from the cloud provider.
 2. ❌ **Correlated failures** - spot instances in a single region are affected by correlated failures.
-I.e., if a spot instance is terminated in one region, it is likely that other spot instances in the same region will also be terminated.
-Spreading across regions mitigates this risk.
+I.e., if a spot instance is terminated in one region, it is likely that other spot instances in the same region will also be terminated. **Spreading across regions mitigates this risk** and having always available **on-demand replicas from the Kubernetes cluster ensures high availability**.
 3. 🔐 **Lock-in** - you are locked into a single cloud provider and region, reducing your ability to optimize costs and improve availability.

 **How SkyServe solves these problems**